ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 | `{new_tool_parameters}` | The unique key-value pairs that represent the parameters to use to update the tool integration.
 To view a list of parameters for each tool integration, see [Tool integrations](#integrations). |
 | `{tool_id}` | The ID of the tool integration that you want to update. |
 | `{toolchain_id}` | The ID of the toolchain where the tool integration exists. |
-{: caption="Table 2.
-Variables for updating the tool integration with the API" caption-side="top"}
+{: caption="Variables for updating the tool integration with the API" caption-side="top"}

 ## Updating a tool integration with Terraform
 {: #update_integration_terraform}